 And think about it, on a micro-level, if globalization is entirely a bad concept then no-one should be using Amazon, eating MacDonald’s or watching Netflix in protest – hard to imagine, isn’t it?
 We must praise its positive outcomes and work hard against the negative impacts – which are also giving rise to a new era of extreme nationalism or populism.

 One can only do one’s bit by promoting and backing policy-makers that can enforce good trade laws, and force both local and international competitors to play by the same rules.
 The penalties for financial misconduct should be a lot greater to deter exploitation and not simply give perpetrators the proverbial slap on the wrist.

-The creative destruction of the financial mechanisms with which some unscrupulous multinationals have used to wield power through the financial and economic exploitation of labour will be fostered by the advent of the cryptocurrency its underlying blockchain technology.
+The creative destruction of the financial system with which some unscrupulous multinationals have used to wield power through the financial and economic exploitation of labour, will be fostered by the advent of the cryptocurrency and its underlying blockchain technology.

 Depending on its uptake, and whether the authorities can regulate its legality, we can in the future have not just individuals but who governments (especially of developing nations) using decentralized currency types to engage in trade.
 The Venezuelan president for example, is investigating the concept of a national cryptocurrency dubbed ´Petro´ to use for trading and to alleviate dependency on (heavily interest-ridden) funding.
 There are also rumours that a large Indian national banking is looking into the usage of Ripple cryptocurrency.